 This web page shows only a small excerpt of our Crider research.
 Another 316 words(23 lines of text) covering the year 1789 is included under the topic Early Crider History in all our PDF Extended History products.

 More information is included under the topic Early Crider Notables in all our PDF Extended History products.

 Thousands of English families boarded ships sailing to the New World in the hope of escaping the unrest found in England at this time.
 Although the search for opportunity and freedom from persecution abroad took the lives of many because of the cramped conditions and unsanitary nature of the vessels, the opportunity perceived in the growing colonies of North America beckoned.
 Many of the settlers who survived the journey went on to make important contributions to the transplanted cultures of their adopted countries.
 The Crider were among these contributors, for they have been located in early North American records:

-Crider Settlers in the United States in the 19th Century
+Crider Settlers in United States in the 19th Century

-Crider Settlers in the United States in the 20th Century
+Crider Settlers in United States in the 20th Century

 The Crider Family Crest was acquired from the Houseofnames.com archives.
 The Crider Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.

 This page was last modified on 28 January 2014 at 08:17.